hanspr/mi-ide/config/micro-ide/help/commands.md

 ---

-The following commands are provided by the default plugins:

-* `lint`: Lint the current file for errors.

 # Command Parsing

-When running a command, you can use extra syntax that micro will expand before running the command.
+When running a command, you can use extra syntax that micro-ide will expand before running the command.
 To use an argument with a space in it, simply put it in quotes.
 You can also use environment variables in the command bar and they will be expanded to their value.
 Finally, you can put an expression in backticks